UWMRO/uwmro.github.io/_pages/camera.md

 title: Camera Control
 nav: false
 ---
 The science camera is an Andor iKon-M 934 ccd named Evora.
 It's typically controlled from the left-hand computer using the Camera Control webpage.
-[The Checklist](checklist/) steps you through initialization, operation.
-Remember to shut down the camera at the end of each night.
+The steps to initialize and operate the camera are described in [the Checklist](../checklist/).

 ### Things to Know
 The Camera Control software is under active development.
 At this time you should expect the following known issues: